 Tough to say.
 It’s in German.
-And, my German skills were at their highest back in high school.
-During my trip to Munich for the holidays last year, I was able to competently read road signs and to order a cheeseburger from the local McDonalds.
+And my German skills were at their highest back in high school.
+During my trip to Munich for the holidays last year, I could competently read road signs and to order a cheeseburger from the local McDonalds.
 That’s about the extent of my current abilities.

-But, Bayer is singing the praises of the new report, claiming that it shows YAZ is as harmless as any other birth control pill, particularly with regard to deep venous thrombosis.
+But Bayer is singing the praises of the new report, claiming that it shows YAZ is as harmless as any other birth control pill, particularly regarding deep venous thrombosis.
 The report was written by officials at Swissmedica (the FDA’s Switzerland counterpart).
 Swissmedica experts reviewed existing studies.
 Bayer’s website cites the Swissmedica press release that “contraceptives containing the active substance drospirenone have a comparable safety profile to that of other preparations available on the market.”
-Then, Bayer goes on to state that they’ve examined post-marketing studies on more than 42 million women years of drospirenone use, basically implying that the pill is fine.
+Then, Bayer states that they’ve examined post-marketing studies on over 42 million women who have taken drospirenone for years, basically implying that the pill is fine.

 Here’s the translated press release–a little clunky, but you get the idea:

 22.10.09 – Contraceptive pills, which contain the active substance Drospirenon, are in the risk range of the other preparations available on the market.
-The risk for women to get a venous Thromboembolie is most strongly increased as with all contraceptive pills in the first year the income.
-Those are the most important results of the examination of combined oral Kontrazeptiva, which accomplished Swiss Heilmittelinstitut Swissmedic due to two new international studies since June of this yearly.
-In the opinion the Swissmedic should combined oral Kontrazeptiva therefore only after careful clarification by the physician be used up.
-During the prescription of contraceptive pills, those the active substance Drospirenon contained and with the pills of the 3rd generation so called should be particularly considered factors of risk of venous Thromboembolien, like genetic assessment, predominance and smoking.
-If a factor of risk is present, Swissmedic recommends a non-hormoneal preventing method.
+The risk for women to get a venous Thromboembolie is most strongly increased as with all contraceptive pills in the first year of the income.
+Those are the most important results of the examination of combined oral Kontrazeptiva, which accomplished Swiss Heilmittelinstitut Swissmedic because of two new international studies since June of this year.
+In the opinion, the Swissmedic should combine oral Kontrazeptiva therefore only after careful clarification by the physician be used up.
+During the prescription of contraceptive pills, those with the active substance Drospirenon contained and with the pills of the 3rd generation so-called should be particularly considered factors of risk of venous Thromboembolien, like genetic assessment, predominance, and smoking.
+If a factor of risk is present, Swissmedic recommends a non-hormonal preventing method.